james-wilkinson-NW/DL_Project/code/README.md

 Additional preprocessing steps can be included in this script.
 Eg: additional function to convert the wav files into a spectogram in a torch binary file format.

-## Dataloaders

-In dataloader2.py, we have a dataloader for the VOX dataset.
-It requires spectograms to be already computed, normalised, and stored at a given path.
-It also requires a "phase_map.csv" file to index the relevant files.
-Spectograms must be stored in pytorch's binary file format.